 - If you wish, you can add 1 Tbsp.
 Ghee again and mix.

 - Serve it hot with your choice of curry.

-Veggies are optional.
-Use whatever you are available with that goes well with the fried rice type of preparation.
+- Veggies are optional.
+Use whatever you are available that goes well with the fried rice type of preparation.
 You can use bell pepper, zucchini, cauliflower, and even broccoli.

 - Serving Size: 120g